-The government will introduce a limit to the total amount of benefits that couples, lone parents and single people receive, based on an average income of a working household.
+The government has introduced a limit to the total amount of benefits that couples, lone parents and single people receive, based on an average income of a working household.
 This means that the maximum weekly benefit will be capped at £350 for a childless single household, and £500 for a couple or a lone parent.

 People who the cap will not affect include: